Skip to contents

 rating_grid() constructs rating-grid points by collapsing rows with identical combinations of grouping variables to a single row.

-By default, the function returns only combinations that are actually observed in the input data.
-It does not create the full Cartesian product of all unique values, because that can become very large and is often not needed for analysis.
+The function returns only combinations that are actually observed in the input data.
+It does not create the full Cartesian product of all unique values.
+This keeps the output compact and suitable for model diagnostics, portfolio summaries, and prediction analysis.

 construct_model_points() is deprecated in favour of rating_grid().